Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

   ```

-Now we have the metadata modified for WGCNA, in the same way we have to make the recommendations of WGCNA with the counting data.
+Now we have the metadata modified for WGCNA, in the same way, we have to make the recommendations of WGCNA with the counting data.
 According to the library, it is necessary to do a variance stabilization with the Deseq2 package before starting with the creation of the network and identification of modules.
-This step is known as gene expression analysis and will serve to verify that the samples are not too dispersed and can harm the analysis, also to eliminate genes with very low counts.
+This step is known as gene expression analysis and will serve to verify that the samples are not too dispersed and can harm the analysis, and also to eliminate genes with very low counts.
 Specifically, WGCNA suggests a cleansing of the count and sample data prior to variance stabilization.

  ``` R
 ##############################################################